 - Identifying the most appropriate high impact risks and developing effective avoiding actions to reduce the likelihood of the risk.
-At the same time identifying contingent actions to reduce the impact of the potential risk if it does occurs.
+At the same time identifying contingent actions to reduce the impact of the potential risk if it does occur.

 - Worked Questions – Each template has very specific worded and worked process questions that could be used in any type of problem situation.
-The benefit is that you use these questions with SME’s and you are assured of extracting high value answers.
+The benefit is that you use these questions with SME’s and you are assured of extracting high-value answers.

 - Key Actions – The Problem-solving for ITIL processes prescribe to the following key actions while working through any template and set of worked questions:

 - Specificity is the ultimate requirement for success